thecmdrunner/quick-vm/README.md

 ## 🔮 Feature ideas

 - ask user to enter the path to the isos instead of putting it in one folder (just for giving an option to the user)
-- Better design?
+- ꧁ Better design ꧂
-- ꧁ ability to make multiple VMs from the same profile.
+- ability to make multiple VMs from the same profile.

 ## 📬 Contact me